Nanteos Cup: Description

 The vessel is a shallow, hardwood bowl without handles, with a broad flat foot.
 Originally it would have stood 10 cm in height, with a diameter of 12 cm, although it has been extensively damaged over the years and slightly less than half of the bowl remains.
 Unlike other examples of mazers, it has no boss or knob in the centre of the inside, and there is no evidence that one has been removed or lost due to damage.
 It is fashioned from hardwood, most likely wych elm, with no visible decorations.
 A groove which may previously have held a metal rim runs around the lip.

 First public exhibition

-The Cup was first exhibited by George Powell (1842–1882) in 1878 at St David's College, Lampeter (now a campus of University of Wales, Trinity Saint David), during a meeting of the Cambrian Archaeological Society.
+The cup was first exhibited by George E. J. Powell (1842–1882) in 1878 at St David's College, Lampeter (now a campus of University of Wales, Trinity Saint David), during a meeting of the Cambrian Archaeological Society.
 Powell was the son of Colonel William Powell (1815–1878), from whom he inherited the Nanteos estate in 1878.